UAB-Hartman-Lab/server/docs/README.md

 * Add 20 GB to the Windows VM: `sudo qemu-img resize /var/lib/libvirt/images/win11-5900.qcow2 +20G`
 * Add GParted ISO as boot device and expand the working partition.

+## Fixing no local display

+Periodically the GPU hardware resets and crashes the local display manager.

+To fix, login via ssh and run: `sudo systemctl restart lightdm`